marcoguerri/marcoguerri.github.io/_posts/2016-11-26-move-semantics-rvalue-reference.markdown

  8                           Destructor
  9                           Destructor
 ```

 One remark must be made concerning the creation on line 4: here a temporary
 object is created, which is again an rvalue and object *a* is move constructed from it.
 This is however not the default behaviour of gcc (version *4.9* in my case).
 The
 compiler, if not asked otherwise, optimizes away the creation of the temporary.
 To disable this behavior, the *-fno-elide-constructors* flag must be used.
 The idea behind move semantics is to avoid the overhead of copy constructing an object
 when not strictly necessary.

-Let's consider for example the two functions below:
+[Work in progress...]